 We will make mistakes because we all make mistakes.
 At least not being carried away by the current or the custom is the minimum that the children deserve and a sample.

-In addition, of respect, we have towards our parents, who will surely be proud that let us try to improve.
+Also, of respect, we have towards our parents, who will surely be proud that let us try to improve.
 Although some of them find it difficult to admit it or feel threatened if we do not do things as they did.